7 Best AI Tools for Economics (2026)

 Can I use AI for economics essays and papers?

-Yes, but with important caveats.
-AI excels at structuring arguments, generating outlines, explaining theory sections, and drafting literature reviews.
-It should not be your source of economic data or empirical claims, since it can hallucinate statistics and misattribute findings.
+Yes, with caveats.
+AI structures arguments, generates outlines, explains theory, and drafts literature reviews well.
+It should not be your source of empirical data.
+ChatGPT and Claude hallucinate statistics and misattribute findings.
 Use Perplexity for sourced data, write your core arguments yourself, and use AI to refine structure and clarity.
-Check your institution's academic integrity policy, as rules vary significantly on AI-assisted writing.
+Check your institution's academic integrity policy, as rules vary widely.
+For citation guidance, see our guide on how to cite AI.

-Are there free AI tools good enough for economics students?
+Are free AI tools good enough for economics students?

-Master AI tools that accelerate your economics studies and career.
+Build real economics skills with AI tools that speed up every part of your workflow.
 Start your free 14-day trial →

 Related Articles